What’s a QLED TV and a Quantum dot?

 Quantum dots are ultra-fine semiconductor materials of nanoscale size.
-These dots produce different colors of light depending on the particle size—the larger the size the more red the color, and the smaller the size the more blue the color.
-They are able to emit precise colored light because particle sizes adjust at quantum-level velocities, resulting in accurate and efficient light emissions.
-The greater efficiency in luminance brings about tremendous changes in overall picture quality.
+These dots produce different colours of light depending on the particle size—the larger the size the more red the colour, and the smaller the size the more blue the colour.
+They are able to emit precise coloured light because particle sizes adjust at quantum-level velocities, resulting in accurate and efficient light emissions.
+This efficiency in luminance delivers stunning picture quality.

 Since TVs are not frequently replaced, you should consider carefully whether there are any factors that might lead to regret after purchase.
-As mentioned above, OLED TVs cannot avoid Burn-in due to the nature of their self-illuminated organic displays.
+As mentioned above, OLED TVs face some risk of Burn-in due to the nature of their self-illuminated organic displays.
 Burn-in is a permanent defect in the panel where a residual screen image appears permanently on screen.
 If you think about frequently displayed images such as broadcaster logos, they are in the same fixed area for a certain period of time.
-Repeatedly displaying the same logo in the same place is enough to result in Burn-in.
+Repeatedly displaying the same logo in the same place can be enough to result in Burn-in.
 QLED TVs have the advantage in that you can watch your content for long periods of time without having to worry about Burn-in—allowing for an overall longer TV lifespan.

 Knowing all this now, which do you think is the better option for you to invest in?

 If you plan to get a QLED TV, you'll naturally want to see testimonials from real users and see how satisfied they are.
 Let's take a look at some of the QLED TV reviews from consumers who have purchased them.

 75” Q950R QLED / May.2019 / UK / samsung.com

 65" Q90R QLED / Apr.2019 / USA / samsung.com